 Your rights if something is wrong with your car

-If you buy a car that turns out to be faulty, your rights and options largely depend on who you bought it from and how they described the car.
+If a car you buy turns out to be faulty, your rights and options largely depend on who you bought it from and how they described the car.
 You have less legal protection when buying from a private seller or from a car auction than when buying from a dealer.

 - Problems with cars bought from dealers